 The magic happens when you press a button.
 The motor whirs, a cable or track guides the panel, and position sensors track every move.
 Want it open halfway?
 No problem—the actuator stops mid-track, every time.

 Safety matters, too.
 Most sunroof systems have robust anti-pinch features.
-If something blocks the panel, sensors spot the obstacle and the actuator reverses instantly, keeping fingers, hands, or anything else safe.
-Systems like these often meet tough safety regulations like ECE R21 or FMVSS 118.
+If something blocks the panel, sensors find the obstacle and the actuator reverses instantly, keeping fingers, hands, or anything else secure.
+Systems like these frequently meet difficult safety laws like ECE R21 or FMVSS 118.

 And what does this mean for you?
 You get a sunroof that’s: